There’s always that one person on your holiday gift list who’s like, “Honestly, just some gift cards would be great.”

 An example of open-loop gift cards would be something like a VISA prepaid card.
-These gift cards can basically be considered cash, and are thought of as “open loop” because theoretically, you can redeem them for anything you want, anywhere you want.
+These gift cards are basically considered cash, and are thought of as “open-loop” because theoretically, you can redeem them for anything you want.

 In contrast to open-loop gift cards, closed-loop gift cards are gift cards meant to be redeemed at a specific store or experience.
 Amazon or Target gift cards can be considered retail closed loop, whereas gift cards to Airbnb or Southwest Airlines can be considered a more experiential closed loop.